nobleans-playground/coding-challenge-colour-battle/readme.md

 You can run the game in two modes by running one of the following two files:
 - `main.py`: Regular game with GUI.
-- `tournament.py`: (Not yet ready) Run a test tournament without a GUI.
+- `tournament.py`: Run a test tournament without a GUI.
 After it's done it will print out the rankings.
 Use `--games 100` or `--rounds 100` to alter the length of the tournament.
 Defaults to one game of 1000 rounds.

 ## Rules
 - Targetting a specific other bot is not allowed, although you may target the tactics of a general class of bot.
+You may target a specific bot ID, beause it's impossible to know which bot it belongs to.
+This mostly means you may not reverse engineer someone's bot and then create a bot that effectively neutralizes it because you know it's next move.
 - Bots may work together but may not communicate with each other and will not know each others IDs (will be randomized anyway).
 The wins will be awarded individually rather than as a team.
 - You may not attempt to alter other bot's internal state, or any other internal game variables, f.i. `id`, `position`, the `grid`, etc.
 - Python libraries that will simplify this challenge may **not**.
 An exception can be made for lightweight-ish neural networks if you trained the bot yourself.